amast09/birthday-notifier/README.md

 ### App

-- Get new auth token with a refresh token
 - Get contacts via Google API
 - Store oauth credentials in a DB
 - Setup daily cron to just print "hello world"